I know there are Brussels sprouts skeptics out there, but I think I have a recipe to change your mind!

 Brussels sprouts are delicious prepared this way and the seared scallops satisfied our desire to try and eat healthy during the week.
-I don't think my husband ever had a Brussels sprout until we were married.
-I have turned him into a Brussels sprouts lover ;) He enjoyed everything about this dish!
+I don't think my husband ever had a Brussels sprout until we were married but I have turned him into a Brussels sprouts lover ;) He enjoyed everything about this dish!

 Brussels Sprouts Hash with Bacon and Caramelized Shallots

 Based on a Molly Stevens recipe, Bon Appetit, 2007

 Serves 2 -4 (serves two in our home)

 4 tablespoons butter, divided

 2 tablespoons extra-virgin olive oil

 Halve brussels sprouts lengthwise.
 Cut lengthwise into thin slices.